 Blood can also be checked for the release of cardiac biomarkers including Troponin I or C and creatinine kinase.
 However, these biomarkers are not always elevated in patients with CAVS induced chest pain.

-Medical therapy with risk factor modification is the cornerstone of treatment and management of this patient population.
-Treatment initially consists of administering nitrates usually in the form of sublingual nitroglycerin.
+Medical therapy with risk factor modification is the cornerstone of the treatment and management of this patient population.
+Treatment initially consists of administering nitrates and/or calcium channel blockers.
 Nitrates cause relaxation of vascular muscle by activating the guanylate cyclase to increase the production of cGMP.
 CAVS should also be treated with calcium channel blockers that lower the calcium intake into the vascular smooth muscle.
+Alternative therapies that have been studied include nicorandil (a nitrate and K-channel activator), statins, fasudil (a rho kinase inhibitor), aspirin, magnesium, vitamins C and E, iloprost, alpha receptor blockade, selective serotonin receptor inhibitors, and selective thromboxane A2 synthetase inhibition.
+While these alternative options may have some success, the variable and limited success reported in literature warrants that they must be further studied before they can be considered generalized mainstay treatment options like nitrates and calcium channel blockers.
+Beta blockers should be avoided as they can result in vasospastic angina.

 Usually, CAVS can be relieved by vasodilatation.
 However, there are instances when the vasospastic disease is resistant to drug therapy including long-acting medications.
 This scenario is met in approximately 20% of the patients with CAVS.
-In these cases, percutaneous balloon angioplasty has not lead to favorable results.
+In these cases, percutaneous balloon angioplasty has not led to favorable results.
 Percutaneous coronary intervention has also been studied with the continuation of medications as long-term.
-However, some of these patients return to vasospasm in another location.
+However, some of these patients have recurrent vasospasm in another location.
 Thus, coronary stenting with long-term medical therapy should only be considered in patients who have significant stenosis from CAVS.

 Due to the heterogeneous presentation of CAVS, it can initially be mistaken for multiple other cardiac pathologies.
 CAVS may or may not present with chest pain, ECG changes, and elevated cardiac biomarkers.
 Thus, obstructive atherosclerotic coronary artery disease, pericarditis or myopericarditis, primary arrhythmias, and stress-induced cardiomyopathy, should always be on the differential.